-The Law of a Dairy Pan Next to a Meat Pot While Cooking
+The Status of a Dairy Pan Near a Meat Pot While Cooking

 Question

-A dairy pan was standing next to a pot of chicken soup that was cooking.
-I lifted the lid of the pot, and boiling water that was on the lid spilled.
-I didn't notice if it went directly onto the pan or just next to it.
-Immediately afterwards, I touched the inner part of the pan that was close to the pot, and it was hot.
-What is the law regarding the pan?
+A dairy frying pan was standing next to a pot of chicken soup that was in the middle of cooking.
+I lifted the lid of the pot, and boiling water that had collected on the lid spilled—though I did not notice whether it fell directly on the frying pan or only near it.
+Immediately afterwards, I touched the inside part of the frying pan that was close to the pot, and it was hot.
+What is the halachic status of the frying pan?

 Answer

-If it is not known that the drops reached the pan, it is not forbidden.
+If it is not known that the drops actually reached the frying pan, the pan is not forbidden.

 Comments